East Coast IFR Experience

 OVERVIEW

-The "ECIE" is a six day flight training experience that takes pilots through some of the most demanding and most rewarding areas of the East Coast.
+The “ECIE” is a five day flight training experience that takes pilots through some of the most demanding and most rewarding areas of the East Coast.
 It incorporates some of the most challenging approaches and varied flying conditions available anywhere in the country.

 From the mountains of New England, south-west over the Catskills, Poconos, and into the Appalachians and Smokies, some of the most difficult approaches east of the Mississippi will be flown, often in IMC conditions.
 Then, it's south to Florida , before flying the length of the East Coast all the way to Maine (including a stop where it all began, Kill Devil Hill in Kitty Hawk , NC ).

-The last day flies the “'Narly New England” approaches of the White and Green Mountains of Vermont and New Hampshire .
+The last day flies the “Narly New England” approaches of the White and Green Mountains of Vermont and New Hampshire .
 Finally back to where the trip started, at Columbia County Airport (1B1) in Hudson , NY .

 Pilots that are insured by Avemco Insurance Company will qualify for a 5% discount on their premiums upon completion of this trip.